City of Milwaukee

 Policy Oversight

 The Commission, supported by a full-time professional staff, prescribes policies and standards for both the Fire and Police Departments.
-The Commission exercises this important oversight function through regular meetings with both department chiefs and their staff, by conducting research and analysis of policies and procedures, by implementing reforms, and by direct public input through the citizens appointed to the Commission.
+The Commission exercises this oversight function through regular meetings with both department chiefs and their staff, by conducting research and analysis of policies and procedures, by implementing reforms, and by direct public input through the citizens appointed to the Commission.

 Recruitment & Testing

 Since 1885, no person has been appointed or promoted to any position in either the Police Department or the Fire Department without Commission approval.
 The Commission has a long-standing commitment to ensure the public safety workforce is representative of the Milwaukee community.
-Following Commission standards, Department of Employee Relations staff administer a variety of examinations, including written, physical ability and oral tests, background investigations, and medical, drug, and psychological screenings.
+Commission staff administer a variety of examinations, including written, physical ability and oral tests, background investigations, and medical, drug, and psychological screenings.
 Applicants who pass all components are hired according to their total score on an eligible list.
 Firefighters and Police Officers are hired at intervals for training classes; other entry-level positions are filled as vacancies occur.

 When the position of Chief becomes vacant in either department, the Commission determines qualifications, solicits applications, and appoints the new Chief.
 Chiefs of both departments are hired for four-year terms, renewable at the Commission’s discretion.